jamiegonzalez/idk/Learning-to-Use-ERPLAB-Toolbox.md

 ## Learning to Use ERPLAB Toolbox

-Many sources of information are available to help you learn to use ERPLAB.
-For a detailed introduction to both the software and the concepts underlying ERP processing and analysis, see Steve Luck's new book, [Applied ERP Data Analysis](https://doi.org/10.18115/D5QG92 ).
+For a detailed introduction to both the ERPLAB software and the concepts underlying ERP processing and analysis, see Steve Luck's new book, [Applied ERP Data Analysis](https://doi.org/10.18115/D5QG92 ).
 It's available for free online, and it's filled with exercises using real data.

 In addition, we recommend the following documents from the online ERPLAB documentation: